-Norman Gardens is in the bottom 30% in QLD when comparing median price capital growth over the last year.
-Norman Gardens gave property investors a disappointing capital gain figure when compared to the rest of the state, with -1.93%.
+Norman Gardens is an average performer in QLD when comparing median price capital growth over the last year.
+Norman Gardens gave property investors a average capital gain figure when compared to the rest of the state, with 1.30%.

 If we look at median property appreciation over just the last three months, Norman Gardens has given property investors a paper return of 5.55%.
 This puts Suburb as 79 on a list of fastest fasting appreciating suburbs in QLD

 State is the 3rd most discounted Australian state or territory in this month’s figures with an average Vendor Discount of -7.24% offered to property buyers.
 Sellers in Norman Gardens itself are offering an average vendor discount of -8.07% to real estate investors.

 With the median price for a house in Norman Gardens being $390000 and the advertised rent reaching $330 the gross rental yield for property investors calculates out to be 4.40%